 The beneficial effect on the bottom line, particularly of AI-driven automation, could be shown in a study by Accenture.
 According to their data, automating or augmenting processes with AI will lead to significant profit improvements in a wide range of industries by 2035:

 2. Freeing up human capital & potential

 In most organizations, human capital is that extra something – despite or especially because of increasing digitalization.
-Automation can be the great liberator of human capital in your organization by freeing them from tedious work.
-As a result, managers can manage their resources much better and assign high-value tasks to your employees.
+Automation can be a great liberator of human capital in your organization by freeing them from tedious work.
+As a result, managers can manage their resources much better and assign high-value tasks to their employees.

 To put this in numbers, WorkMarket reported that 53% of employees acknowledge that they can save up to two work hours a day through automation, while 78% of business leaders state that automation can free up to three work hours a day.
-This leads to about six weeks of time per year for regular employees and nine additional weeks of productive work time on management level.
+This leads to about six weeks per year for regular employees and nine additional weeks of productive work time at the management level.